 Blue Screen When Loading

-To get past this, try holding down the multitasking button once your game has gotten stock.
-On Android, this is the square button on the right side of your screen at the bottom.
+To get past this, try holding down the multitasking or recent apps button on your phone.
+On Android, this is the square button on the right/left side of the home button.
 On iPhone, double tap the Home button.
-After a few moments, open the game again.
+This puts the game into memory and as you prepare to switch to a different app, and it refreshes when you re-open the game.
+Now, just tap the square or tap Pokémon GO and open the game again.

 Battery Drain Caused by the Game